zanata/zanata-server/docs/configuration/installation.md

 ## Some advanced configuration

-Beginning with version 2.0, Zanata no longer creates an admin user by default.
+Zanata does not create an admin user by default.
 You need to register specific users to have administrative privileges.

  1. Open the `<JBOSS>/standalone/configuration/standalone.xml` file.